 At the end of 2006, federal courts formally adopted revisions to the Federal Rules of Civil Procedure (FRCP) that specifically address the handling of electronic discovery.
 Under the new rules, parties to litigation now need to be prepared to discuss and produce a broad spectrum of electronically stored information.
 Because of the way that certain metadata is stored, production may even include turning over physical parts of computers for study by forensic computer experts.

 Electronically stored information.
 The revised rules formally recognize electronically stored information as something that a party in litigation may require its opponent or a third party to produce during the discovery process.
 The definition of electronically stored information includes "writings, drawings, graphs, charts, photographs, sound recordings, images, and other data or data compilations stored in any medium from which information can be obtained."
+This includes metadata.

 Discovery plan.
 Under the revised FRCP Rule 26(a)(1)(B), electronically stored information that supports a party's claims or defenses must be disclosed along with paper documents in each party's initial disclosures.
 The parties are also expected to discuss the formats in which electronically stored information is kept, in anticipation of subsequent electronic discovery.